AlphaHydrae/scronpt/README.md

 docker run --rm --init -e "SCRONPT_MINUTE=*" ghcr.io/alphahydrae/scronpt
 ```

-Scronpt will run the arbitrary script you provide on your schedule.

 > [!TIP]
-> The script runs in a temporary directory that is deleted once your script has
+> Your script runs in a temporary directory that is deleted once your script has
 > finished executing, in case you need to work on some files.

 ## Configuration